adamShaleen/localWeather/README.md

 # localWeather

 Local weather app built as part of Free Code Camps front end certification projects.
-Built with basic Jquery V 2.2.3 and the APIXU weather app.
+Built with basic Jquery V 2.2.3 and the APIXU weather api.